MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/includes/quickstarts/call-center/usage-arguments.md

 ---

 > [!IMPORTANT]
-> You can use a <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne" title="Create a Cognitive Services resource"  target="_blank">Cognitive Services multi-service resource</a> or separate <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics"  title="Create a Language resource"  target="_blank">Language</a> and <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices"  title="Create a Speech resource"  target="_blank">Speech</a> resources.
-In either case, the `--languageKey` and `--languageEndpoint` values must correspond to a resource that's in one of the [regions supported by the conversation summarization API](https://aka.ms/convsumregions).
+> You can use a <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne" title="Create a Cognitive Services resource"  target="_blank">Cognitive Services multi-service</a> resource or separate <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics"  title="Create a Language resource"  target="_blank">Language</a> and <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices"  title="Create a Speech resource"  target="_blank">Speech</a> resources.
+In either case, the `--languageKey` and `--languageEndpoint` values must correspond to a resource that's in one of the regions supported by the [conversation summarization API](https://aka.ms/convsumregions).

 Connection options include: